-Ms. Iskandar currently serves as Chair of the Beverly Hills Bar Association’s Intellectual Property, Internet, and New Media Section, and she is on the Executive Committee of the Beverly Hills Bar Association’s Entertainment Section.
-Ms. Iskandar is also a founding member of the California Society of Entertainment Lawyers (CSEL), for which she recently worked on an amicus curia brief submitted to the U.S. Supreme Court regarding the test for substantial similarity in copyright infringement cases.
-For the last two years, Ms. Iskandar has served on the Syllabus Committee for the USC Institute for Entertainment Law and Business.
-She is also on the Emerging Leaders Advisory Board of the Association of Media & Entertainment Counsel (AMEC).
+Ms. Iskandar has served as the Chair of the Beverly Hills Bar Association’s Intellectual Property, Internet, and New Media Section, and is on the Executive Committee of the Beverly Hills Bar Association’s Entertainment Section.
+She currently serves as the Vice Chair of the Association of Media & Entertainment Counsel (AMEC) Emerging Leaders Advisory Board, and has served on the Syllabus Committee of the USC Institute for Entertainment Law and Business for the last four years.
+Ms. Iskandar is also a member of the Copyright Society of the USA (CSUSA) and a founding member of the California Society of Entertainment Lawyers (CSEL), for which she recently worked on an amicus curiae brief submitted to the U.S. Supreme Court regarding the test for substantial similarity in copyright infringement cases.

 Ms. Iskandar is admitted to practice in California.

 University of Southern California (BA, BS, USC Trustee Scholar, Fine Art and Biology)